-- 17. Notwithstanding the policies of Part 2.2, development may occur in accordance with the land use policies set out in Amendment No. 197 to the City of Burlington Official plan in the area identified as the North Aldershot Policy Area on Map 3 to the Niagara Escarpment Plan. - 17.1 Notwithstanding Part 2.7.2, Part 2.12.5, and Part 2.12.7 of this Plan, infrastructure and municipal servicing are permitted at Part of Lots 7 and 8 and part of the road allowance between Lots 7 and 8, part of Horning Road (also known as Given Road also known as Applegarth Road), in Lots 7 and 8, Concession 2, Geographic Township of East Flamborough, City of Burlington, Regional Municipality of Halton, on lands designated as Escarpment Protection Area and Escarpment Plan. (see Amendment UA 24)
+- 17. Notwithstanding the policies of Part 2.2, development may occur in accordance with the land use policies set out in Amendment No. 197 to the City of Burlington Official plan in the area identified as the North Aldershot Policy Area on Map 3 to the Niagara Escarpment Plan. - 17.1 Notwithstanding Part 2.7.2, Part 2.12.5, and Part 2.12.7 of this Plan, infrastructure and municipal servicing are permitted at Part of Lots 7 and 8 and part of the road allowance between Lots 7 and 8, part of Horning Road (also known as Given Road also known as Applegarth Road), in Lots 7 and 8, Concession 2, Geographic Township of East Flamborough, City of Burlington, Regional Municipality of Halton, on lands designated as Escarpment Protection Area and Escarpment Natural Area within the North Aldershot Policy Area, on Map 3 of the Niagara Escarpment Plan. (see Amendment UA 24)